 - Pulsed pumping: if a solid-state laser, for example, is pumped with a flash lamp, it will naturally generate light pulses.
 However, those will be relatively long, e.g. with durations in the microsecond or millisecond region.

 - Q switching: this method allows the generation of energetic pulses with energies of millijoules or more, durations typically in the nanosecond range, and repetition rates between a few hertz and many kilohertz.
 Q-switched lasers find widespread industrial application.

-- Mode locking in active or passive form is used for generating ultrashort pulses (with typical durations between 30 fs and 30 ps), having megahertz or gigahertz pulse repetition rates and moderate pulse energies (typically picojoules to nanojoules).
+- Mode locking in active or passive form is used for generating ultrashort pulses (with typical durations between 30 fs and 30 ps), having megahertz or gigahertz pulse repetition rates and moderate pulse energies (typically picojoules to nanojoules, sometimes microjoules).
 Higher pulse energies combined with lower repetition rates can be generated with cavity-dumped mode-locked lasers and with regenerative amplifiers, particularly with chirped-pulse amplification or divided-pulse amplification.
 It is also possible to reduce the repetition rate with a pulse picker.
-This is an optical switch which transmits only every Nth pulse, before amplifying these pulses, e.g. in a fiber amplifier.
+This is an optical switch which transmits only every <$N$>th pulse, before one amplifies these pulses, e.g. in a fiber amplifier.

 - Cavity dumping can be used for nanosecond pulses, sometimes in combination with Q switching, but also for ultrashort pulses with mode-locked lasers (see above).

-- Gain switching, most frequently applied to semiconductor lasers, where nanosecond or picosecond pulses are formed by quickly switching the optical gain via the pump power.
+- Gain switching, most frequently applied to semiconductor lasers, where nanosecond or picosecond pulses are formed by quickly switching the optical gain via the pump power (→ picosecond diode lasers).
 The same principle is usually used in quasi-continuous-wave lasers, although with much longer pulse durations.